MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-add-fields-word-report-layout.md

 ###  <a name="OpenXMLPart"></a> To open the Custom XML part for the Report in Word

-1. If not already open, then open the Word report layout document in Word.
+1. If it's not already open, then open the Word report layout document in Word.

      For more information, see [Create and Modify a Custom Report Layout](ui-how-create-custom-report-layout.md).